Brisbane picked to host 2032 Olympics without a rival bid

 The Games will go back to Australia 32 years after the popular 2000 Sydney Olympics.
 Melbourne hosted in 1956.

-When the award was later confirmed, winning the vote 72-5, Morrison raised both arms in the air and gave two thumbs up.
+When the award was later confirmed, with Brisbane winning the vote 72-5, Morrison raised both arms in the air and gave two thumbs up.

 The victory led to a fireworks display in Brisbane that was broadcast to IOC members in their five-star hotel in Tokyo.